This post contains affiliate links.

 You may think that Category 7 cables are an improvement over CAT6A cables, but it’s actually the opposite.
 The standard for CAT7 cables was developed in 2002 (before CAT6A standards were established).

 CAT7 cables were developed as a standard by a group of companies, and not by TIA/EIA like most other cables.
 As a result, there are several differences between CAT7 cables and CAT6:

 - These cables don’t use the traditional RJ45 connector that most other cables use.
-CAT7 cables use the GG45 connector which is backwards compatible with RJ45 connectors
+CAT7 cables use the GG45 connector which isn’t backwards compatible with RJ45 connectors

 - They have stricter specification requirements for limiting crosstalk